 We in the Northern Hemisphere can see the Summer Triangle for part of the night at any time of the year.
 But seeing it in summer is the most fun!
 As suggested by its name, the Summer Triangle is most prominent during the summer season, for us at mid-northern latitudes.
-Although the Northern Hemisphere’s summer solstice won’t be forthcoming for another week, we can often see the Summer Triangle at evening dusk by mid-June.
+Although the Northern Hemisphere’s summer solstice won’t be forthcoming for another several days, we can often see the Summer Triangle at evening dusk by mid-June.
 Seeing the Summer Triangle again and again on summer nights is a deep pleasure that adds to the enjoyment of this season.
 So, as dusk deepens into night on a warm June or July night, look eastward … and follow the links below to learn more.

 How to find the Summer Triangle.
 As night falls in June or July, look east for a sparkling blue-white star, whose name is Vega.
 Reigning at the apex of the celebrated Summer Triangle, Vega overwhelms as the brightest of the Summer Triangle’s three glorious stars, all bright enough to be seen from many light-polluted cities.

 It’s difficult to convey the huge size of the Summer Triangle asterism – a star pattern that is not a constellation.
 At nightfall in summer, look for the brightest star in your eastern sky.
 That’s Vega, the brightest star in the constellation Lyra the Harp.
 Look to the lower left of Vega for another bright star – Deneb, the brightest in the constellation Cygnus the Swan and the third brightest in the Summer Triangle.
 An outstretched hand at an arm length approximates the distance from Vega to Deneb.

 Look to the lower right of Vega to locate the Summer Triangle’s second brightest star.
 That’s Altair, the brightest star in the constellation Aquila the Eagle.
 A ruler held at an arm length fills the gap between these two stars.